-This MASTER SERVICES AGREEMENT (the “Agreement”) dated as of the date Set forth in the Basic Terms, is made by and between the Client set forth in Basic Terms (together with its officers, directors, employees, administrators, personnel, executives, subsidiaries, licensees, affiliates and assigns, the “Client Parties”), and Go Moment, Inc., a Delaware corporation with its principal place of business at 2355 Westwood Blvd., #379, Los Angeles, CA, 90064 (hereinafter, “GM”) (GM and Client each individually a “Party” and together the “Parties”).
+This MASTER SERVICES AGREEMENT (the “Agreement”) dated as of the date set forth in the Basic Terms, is made by and between the Client set forth in Basic Terms (together with its officers, directors, employees, administrators, personnel, executives, subsidiaries, licensees, affiliates and assigns, the “Client Parties”), and Go Moment, Inc., a Delaware corporation with its principal place of business at 2355 Westwood Blvd., #379, Los Angeles, CA 90064 (hereinafter, “GM”) (GM and Client each individually a “Party” and together the “Parties”).

 WHEREAS, Client is the owner, manager, and/or operator of the Hotel(s) set forth in the Basic Terms (each hereinafter a “Hotel” or and collectively the “Hotels”), and represents and warrants to GM that it is authorized to enter this Agreement on behalf of itself and the Hotels and to bind itself and the Hotels to the terms and conditions hereof;

-WHEREAS, GM is engaged in the business of providing guest engagement services to its clients through the web via its cloud-based proprietary software, application programing interfaces (“APIs”) and end-user interface known as Ivy (hereinafter collectively the “Services”);
+WHEREAS, GM is engaged in the business of providing guest engagement services to its clients through the web via its cloud-based proprietary software, application programming interfaces (“APIs”) and end-user interface known as Ivy (hereinafter collectively the “Services”);

 WHEREAS, the Services provide clients with the ability to offer a virtual concierge experience for guests, enabling clients to better manage guest needs and expectations, allocate resources, promote services, increase revenue, assess guest satisfaction, and evaluate and optimize hotel operations and the overall guest experience;